carsongross/ronin/Your-First-Ronin-App.md

          [java] Your Ronin App is listening at http://localhost:8080 [java]

-(The first time you run `vark server`, it may download some third-party dependencies, which may take a few minutes.)
+(The first time you run `vark server`, it will download some third-party dependencies, which may take a few minutes.)

 You now have a Ronin application running at `http://localhost:8080`, hosted on a Jetty webserver/H2 database combination.